Robin-Haupt-1/Wikimedia-commons-pictures-analysis/README.md

 # What i want to find out

 - What tags correlate most strongly with views per month, positively or negatively, for all the photographs that are featured pictures
+- What approximate colors correlate most strongly with views per month, positively or negatively, for all the photographs that are featured pictures